Pressure ulcer - care; Bedsore - care; Decubitus ulcer - care

 There are two other types of pressure sores that don't fit into the stages.

-Pressure sores tend to form where skin covers bony areas, such as your:
+Pressure sores tend to form where skin covers bony areas with less tissue under the skin to pad the area.
+These include:

 Stage I or II sores will often heal if cared for carefully.
 Stage III and IV sores are harder to treat and may take a long time to heal.
 Here's how to care for a pressure sore at home.